Manning Asset Management

 The Fund distributes all income received, net of its base fee and any performance fee and costs directly attributable to the Fund.

-The Fund makes quarterly income distributions.
+The Fund makes monthly income distributions.
 These can either be paid to your nominated bank account or reinvested in units of the Fund.

 Credit and interest rate risk will also be borne on the Fund’s underlying exposures.